-The Department of Emergency Medicine Residency Program utilizes the following didactics to supplement invaluable hands on experience gained through our curriculum blocks: a conference series covering the core content of lecture series, practical lab sessions, simulation labs, Clinical Quality Improvement and Review, Journal Clubs, Grand Rounds, radiology reviews, electrocardiogram reviews, resident case conferences, and much more.
+The Emergency Medicine Residency Program utilizes many different didactic education types throughout our curriculum blocks to supplement our hands-on experience.
+These activities include a core content lecture series, practical lab sessions, simulation labs, Clinical Quality Improvement and Review, Journal Clubs, Grand Rounds, radiology reviews, electrocardiogram reviews, resident case conferences, and more.

 Emergency Medicine Conference

-Emergency Medicine Conference takes place every Thursday from 7:30 a.m. to 11:30 a.m.
-Residents are excused from clinical duty in all emergency departments during this time.
-Conference incorporates multiple modalities for learners including small group, case-based, flipped classroom, and longitudinal high-yield mini lectures on important topics.
-Each week, we allow one hour of independing learning.
+Each week, we allow one hour of independent learning.
 The residents have a comprehensive list of options to learn at their own pace, on their own time.
 As emergency physicians, we know that we learn best by doing, not by sitting in a classroom.
-Residents have the option of picking how they want to learn by picking between textbooks, online board review, and selected vetted podcasts.

 Journal Club is a critical review of articles pertinent to emergency medicine.
 These meetings are informal and held at a local restaurant or a faculty member’s home.
-Journal Club occurs the evening before our monthly Grand Rounds, and our Grand Rounds speaker is the guest faculty discussant.
+Journal Club occurs the evening before our monthly Grand Rounds; our Grand Rounds speaker is the guest faculty discussant at Journal Club.
 This gives residents and faculty a great opportunity to spend an evening in a more social setting with well-recognized figures in Emergency Medicine.

-Small group discussion with faculty and residents (over food) regarding pertinent high-yield podcasts from the previous month.
-Podcast Club is usually hosted as a faculty member's home.
+Podcast Club is an informal, group discussion with faculty and residents (over food) regarding pertinent high-yield podcasts from the previous month.
+Podcast Club is usually hosted at a faculty member's home.

 Practical Lab Sessions and Simulation Labs